pyca/cryptography/docs/x509/reference.rst

     The key usage extension defines the purpose of the key contained in the certificate.
 The usage restriction might be employed when a key that could be used for more than one operation is to be restricted.
-It corresponds to :data:`OID_KEY_USAGE`.

     .. attribute:: oid